-Under piece wage payment system, compensation is paid on the basis of units produced by the workers rather time spent by the workers on the workplace.
-Generally, workers are given a target for production if their performance is less than the target they are not paid, if performance is more than the target they will get the higher wages, if performance is upto the mark than they will get the standard rate.
+Under piece wage payment system, compensation is paid on the basis of units produced by the workers instead of the time spent by the workers at the work place.
+Generally, workers are given a target for production.
+If their performance is less than the target they are not paid, if their performance is more than the target they will get paid higher wages, if performance is upto the mark than they will get the standard rate.